 Funds are awarded on a first-come, first-served basis.

 Sales tax does not apply in California to open access publication charges since it is non-tangible property (see under Paying Sales or Use Tax).
 This fund will not cover sales or VAT taxes if the publisher mistakenly charges them.
 Authors should ask publishers to remove any such taxes.

 Journal Article Criteria

 Names of award recipients and information about publications funded will be included on this web site and in reports and announcements about the fund.
-Your feedback about this fund is invaluable to our evaluation, so we will send a brief survey to all participants.
+Your feedback about this fund is important for our evaluation, so we will send an occasional brief survey to funding recipients.